brandon-a/DiscoBot/README.md

 Command prefix: !

-FunCommands:
-  poke      Poke DiscoBot, yay!
-  lapdance  Request a lapdance.
+Actions:
-  slap      <member>: Be careful with this one.
+  slap      <member>: Be careful with this one. hug       <member>: Show some love! lapdance  Request a lapdance. poke      Poke DiscoBot, yay!
 GeneralCommands:
-  roll      <n>d<m>: Roll dice with m sides n times. who       More info on DiscoBot. joined    <member>: Check when a member joined. choose    <c1> <c2> ...: Let DiscoBot choose for you! ask       <question>: Ask the admins, by PM to DiscoBot.
+  roll      <n>d<m>: Roll dice with m sides n times. choose    <c1> <c2> ...: Let DiscoBot choose for you! who       More info on DiscoBot ask       <question>: Ask the admins, by PM to DiscoBot. joined    <member>: Check when a member joined.
 RegionCommands:
-  setregion <region>: Set your region, for more help type'!regions'. regions   Display all possible regions.
+  regions   Display all possible regions. setregion <region>: Set your region, for more help type'!regions'.
 ​No Category:
+  uptime    Check uptime.
   help      Shows this message.
-  uptime    Check uptime.

 Type !help command for more info on a command.
 You can also type !help category for more info on a category.